$12.00 – $48.00

 It often worked out to about 1 quart per 1000 square feet per year.

 So I settled on close to that.
-These days I use 1/2 cup per 1000 square feet, monthly during my whole growing season (regardless of whether I use the mother culture or the activated product).
+These days I use 1/2 cup per 1000 square feet once a month during my whole growing season (regardless of whether I use the mother culture or the activated product).
 I end up using it about 8 times per year.

-So for me 1 quart would do about 1000 square feet for a whole year (8 applications * 1/2 cup), and 1 gallon will do 4000 square feet.
+So for me, 1 quart does about 1000 square feet for a whole year (8 applications * 1/2 cup) and 1 gallon will do 4000 square feet.

-If you buy the Probio Balance ‘mother culture’ and ‘activate’ it with molasses and water, you can make 20 times as much, so 1 quart will ultimately cover 1/2 acre and 1 gallon will cover 2 acres.
+And if you buy the Probio Balance ‘mother culture’ and ‘activate’ it with molasses and water, you can make 20 times as much, so you can cover 20 times the area.

 How To Use It